MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-660-Fisheries-off-West-Coast-States/subpart-D-West-Coast-GroundfishLimited-Entry-Trawl-Fisheries/section-660.113.md

 (ii) The C/P coop's actual retained and discarded catch of Pacific whiting, salmon, Pacific halibut, rockfish, groundfish, and other species on a vessel-by-vessel basis;

-(iii) A description of the method used by the C/P coop to monitor performance of cooperative vessels that participated in the fishery;
+(iii) A description of the method used by the C/P co-op to monitor performance of cooperative vessels that participated in the fishery;

-(iv) A description of any actions taken by the C/P coop in response to any vessels that exceed their allowed catch and bycatch; and
+(iv) A description of any actions taken by the C/P co-op in response to any vessels that exceed their allowed catch and bycatch; and

-(v) Plans for the current year's C/P coop fishery, including the companies participating in the cooperative, the harvest agreement, and catch monitoring and reporting requirements.
+(v) Plans for the current year's C/P co-op fishery, including the companies participating in the cooperative, the harvest agreement, and catch monitoring and reporting requirements.

-(4) *Cease fishing report.* If required, as specified at § 660.160(c)(5), the designated coop manager must submit a cease fishing report to NMFS indicating that harvesting has concluded for the year.
+(4) [Reserved]

-(5) *Cost recovery program.* In addition to the requirements at paragraph (a) of this section, the fish buyer, as defined at § 660.111 for the C/P Coop Program, is required to comply with the following recordkeeping and reporting requirements:
+(5) *Cost recovery program.* In addition to the requirements at paragraph (a) of this section, the fish buyer, as defined at § 660.111 for the C/P Co-op Program, is required to comply with the following recordkeeping and reporting requirements:

 (i) *Reporting.* The fish buyer must submit a cost recovery form at the time cost recovery fees are paid to NMFS as specified at § 660.115.
 The cost recovery form requires providing information that includes, but is not limited to, fish buyer's name, address, phone number, C/P-endorsed limited entry permit number, vessel name, USCG vessel documentation number, year of harvest, weight, ex-vessel value, and fee due.